-An eye exam is an important part of preventative healthcare.
-Not only will your optometrist ensure your eyewear prescription is providing the vision you want, during an eye exam they’ll also check for the development of eye diseases.
+An eye exam is an important part of preventive healthcare.
+Not only will your optometrist assess if your eyewear prescription is providing the vision you want, they’ll also check for the development of eye diseases.

 Your sight is precious.
 Safeguard it today with a comprehensive eye exam.

 People with diabetes are at an increased risk of eye diseases.
 Diabetic retinopathy and diabetic macular edema can lead to irreversible vision loss.

 Diabetic retinopathy often progresses slowly and, like many eye diseases, may not present visible symptoms until irreversible vision loss occurs.
 Diabetic macular edema is quite serious and can impact the ability to read, write, drive, and recognize faces.

 Both conditions can be identified early with a comprehensive diabetic eye exam.
 If you have diabetes, book your appointment now.